 Victory sees Real move up to second in the table, while Villarreal remains in fifth place.

 It took just seven minutes for Bale to make his mark on the game as he robbed Dorado of possession, before proceeding into the box and dinking delightfully over Sergio Asenjo.

-Despite their superb start, Real were given a huge let-off soon after when Jonathan Pereira blasted over the crossbar having been left unmarked in the box.
+Despite a superb start, Real was given a huge let-off soon after when Jonathan Pereira blasted over the crossbar having been left unmarked in the box.

-Madrid were dealt a blow when full-back Marcelo limped off with an apparent groin injury, to be replaced by Fabio Coentrao.
+Real was then dealt a blow when full back Marcelo limped off with an apparent groin injury, to be replaced by Fabio Coentrao.

-Bale tormented the Villarreal defence once more when play resumed and created the second on 25 minutes, effortlessly skipping past Jaume Costa on the right and clipping a cross from the byeline to Benzema, who prodded home at the near post.
+Bale tormented the Villarreal defense once more when play resumed and created the second on 25 minutes, effortlessly skipping past Jaume Costa on the right and clipping a cross from the byline to Benzema, who prodded home at the near post.

-Villarreal could perhaps consider themselves unfortunate to be two goals adrift, but Mario halved the deficit in superb fashion three minutes shy of the break.
+Villarreal could perhaps consider itself unfortunate to be two goals adrift, but Mario halved the deficit in superb fashion three minutes shy of the break.

-The full-back took one touch to burst into the hosts' box before unleashing a fierce right-footed strike into the far corner.
+The full back took one touch to burst into the Real box before unleashing a fierce right-footed strike into the far corner.

-Ancelotti's men dominated possession after the restart, and full-back Daniel Carvajal came close to restoring his side's two-goal cushion as he dragged a shot narrowly wide of the far post.
+Real dominated possession after the restart, and full back Daniel Carvajal came close to restoring his side's two-goal cushion as he dragged a shot narrowly wide of the far post.